Post

 \[I'+\frac{R}{L}I=\frac{E(t)}{L} \tag{6}\]

-We can solve this linear ordinary differential equation using equation (4) with $x=t, y=I, p=R/L, h=(R/L)t$.
+We can solve this linear ODE by setting $x=t, y=I, p=R/L, h=(R/L)t$ in equation (4).

 \[I=e^{-(R/L)t}\left(\int e^{(R/L)t} \frac{E(t)}{L}dt+c\right)\] \[I=e^{-(R/L)t}\left(\frac{E}{L}\frac{e^{(R/L)t}}{R/L}+c\right)=\frac{E}{R}+ce^{-(R/L)t} \tag{7}\]

-Here, $R/L=11/0.1=110$ and $E(t)=48$, so
+Here, since $R/L=11/0.1=110$ and $E(t)=48$,

 \[I=\frac{48}{11}+ce^{-110t}\]

-From the initial condition $I(0)=0$, we get $I(0)=E/R+c=0$, $c=-E/R$.
-From this, we can find the following particular solution:
+From the initial condition $I(0)=0$, we get $I(0)=E/R+c=0$, so $c=-E/R$.
+From this, we can find the particular solution:

 \[I=\frac{E}{R}(1-e^{-(R/L)t}) \tag{8}\] \[\therefore I=\frac{48}{11}(1-e^{-110t})\]